ArhanChaudhary/qter/README.md

 The Q file format is qter's representation of a computer program in an executable Rubik's cube language.
 The file format was designed in such a way that, with only basic Rubik's cube knowledge, a human can physically manipulate a twisty puzzle to execute a program and perform a meaningful computation.

-Qter doesn't just support 3x3x3 cubes, but any twisty puzzle in the shape of a platonic solid.
+Qter doesn't just support 3x3x3 cubes, but it works with any twisty puzzle in the shape of a platonic solid.
 Since most people are most familiar with the 3x3x3 cube, we will introduce qter with the aforementioned from now on.

 Q files are expected to be read from top to bottom.
-Each line indicates an instruction, which can either be an algorithm to perform or an alterative logic construct on the Rubik's cube.
+Each line indicates an instruction: the simplest type of instruction is just an algorithm to perform on the cube.
 For example:

 ```l
 Puzzles